JJSlabbert/iTilt-digital-hydrometer/README.md

 8 Can run on an ESP32 (Was tested on Wemos lolin 32) and ESP8266 (Wiring must be according to iSpindel standards).

-9 It should consume less power.
-This need testing
+9 It should consume less power.This need testing.
+MPU6050 and DS18B20 is powered by GPIO and switch of during deep sleep.

+10 One Micro USB port for charging and programming

+11 Less complicated cuircut.
+The Wemos Lolin has a build in charger

 1 Publish to ubidots and other services.